-If you asked yourself this question is because you are not a Latino.
+If you asked yourself this question is because you are not Latino.

 Yes, telenovelas can get that weird!

-So when you tell a Latino you’ve been to Morocco the next think s/he’ll ask is “Did you go to Fez?
+So when you tell a Latino you’ve been to Morocco the next think s/he’ll ask is “Did you visit Fez?
 Is it just like in The Clone?”.

 Well the answer is yes!
-The Clone offers a very realistic representation of Fez, or at least of its medina*.
-So let me share with you a little bit about my experience there.
+The Clone offers a rather realistic representation of Fez, or at least of its medina*.
+So let me share with you a little bit of my experience there.

 I flew into a small city in Northern Morocco and took a bus to Fez.
-The bus left me at the a gateway to the medina.
-As I crossed the old gate I found myself in a cramped and crowded maze with well preserved ancient architecture, people wearing traditional clothes, a lot of hustle and bustle, vendors trying to sell you everything, camel heads for sell, colorful spices, donkeys…
+I got dropped off in front of one of the gateways to the medina and as soon as I crossed the old gate, I found myself in a cramped and crowded maze with well preserved ancient architecture, people wearing traditional clothes, a lot of hustle and bustle, vendors trying to sell you everything, camel heads for sell, colorful spices, donkeys…

-I felt like I was catapulted 1000 years into the past.
+I felt like I was catapulted 1000 years back into the past.

 I was overwhelmed.
 I was experiencing the strongest culture shock ever!